Channels

 Operators

-Operators are methods that consume and produce channels.
-Because channels are asynchronous, operators are necessary to manipulate the values in a channel, without using a process.
-As a result, operators are useful for implementing the “glue logic” between processes.
+Channel operators, or operators for short, are functions that consume and produce channels.
+Because channels are asynchronous, operators are necessary to manipulate the values in a channel, aside from using a process.
+As a result, operators are useful for implementing the glue logic between processes.

-filter: select all values in a channel that satisfy a condition
+• filter: select the values in a channel that satisfy a condition

-collect: collect the values from a channel into a list
+• groupTuple: group the values from a channel based on a grouping key

-groupTuple: group the values from a channel based on a grouping key
+• join: join the values from two channels based on a matching key

-mix: emit the values from multiple channels (in the order in which items arrive)
+• mix: emit the values from multiple channels